 - After picking the 7children come back to the front of the playing area

 - The children who were picked try to guess who picked them.
 If they get it right they switch places with that person and are now it.
 If they don’t get it right they sit back down and the person who picks them remains it.

 - After everyone guesses, the people who were it reveals who they picked.

-Charades is another oldie but goody and is fun game for children of all ages.
+Charades is another oldie but goody and is a fun game for children of all ages.
 It encourages creativity and use of the imagination.
-Here are steps for a simple version of charades for children.
+Here are the steps for a simple version of charades for children.